serverless/guide/source/architecture/README.md

 ## Architecture

-Much like dinosaurs, software architectural patterns emerge, evolve, go extinct.
-As newer technologies get introduced, we move to keep pace.
-Here, we compare and contrast some of the characteristics and benefits of each iteration throughout architecture history.
+Software architectural patterns follow a life cycle.
+They emerge, evolve, go extinct.
+Let's take a few steps back and trace the flipping iterations in the history of architectures.

 ### The Monolithic Architecture